‘What’s different about this game at Wimbledon, Matey?’

 ‘But, surely, if Newton failed to discover gravity someone else would later have done that?’

-‘Here,’ Diamonde declared removing a large file from his bag and dropping it into Mower’s lap.
-‘Take a look at this.
-It’s some of the literature we have acquired from that completely irresponsible time-travel company serving future wealthy pillocks, Route 1066.’
+‘Take a look at this, Matey.
+Some of the literature we’ve acquired from that completely irresponsible time-travel company Route 1066.’